Trump's Middle East strategy: past policies and future prospects - Shafaq News

 Trump's Middle East strategy: past policies and future prospects

-If Trump becomes the 47th president, as polls suggest, and his chances have increased after surviving a recent assassination attempt, he will likely manage the country and foreign policy in his signature style, with a business mindset, prioritizing “profit and loss” over ideology.
-This “populist leader”, with no substantial political legacy, views global issues through the lens of deal-making.
+Suppose Trump becomes the 47th president, as polls suggest, and his chances have increased after surviving a recent assassination attempt.
+In that case, he will likely manage the country and foreign policy in his signature style, with a business mindset, prioritizing "profit and loss" over ideology.
+This "populist leader," with no substantial political legacy, views global issues through the lens of deal-making.

 Observers predict that Iraq, Iran, Syria, and Palestine will be heavily impacted by Trump's return to the White House, based on his past Middle Eastern policies.

 Furthermore, Trump's presidency was marked by an "America First" approach, prioritizing internal issues over investing in international and regional organizations, alliances, and bodies.
-This led to his withdrawal from several international bodies and agreements, and attempts to leave NATO.
+This led to his withdrawal from several international bodies and agreements, as well as attempts to leave NATO.

 Following his usual deal-making approach, Trump recently stated he would propose a deal to end the Ukrainian-Russian war within weeks and persuade Russian President Vladimir Putin, in contrast to President Biden's extensive involvement in the conflict.